ssengar13/ssengar13/README.md

 - 🗓   I enjoy working with technologies like **HTML, CSS, and React**.

-- 💻   You can view all **my projects** by clicking on this [link](https://github.com/ssengar13?tab=repositories).
+- 💻   You can view all **my projects** [here](https://github.com/ssengar13?tab=repositories).
 Feel free to open an issue in any project if you spot a bug and I will try to fix it as soon as possible.

 </br>